adefemi171/terraform-mario/README.md

 ## Description

-Run with mapping container's 8080 port, and use your navigator http://localhost:8600:
+Run with mapping container's 8080 port, and visit `http://localhost:8600` on your browser to play the game:

 ```sh
 docker run -d -p 8600:8080 ghcr.io/adefemi171/mario-terraform:latest